Who says work and play need to be two separate things?

 Thanks to the internet and technological advances, turning your hobby into a profession is more viable than ever.
 Because as it turns out, there’s a variety of approaches you can take to make money playing games online.

-Here are five of the most interesting ways to make money playing video games.
+Here are 12 of the most interesting ways to make money playing video games.

 Swagbucks is a loyalty program that rewards SB points to its’ users for playing original games like Swagasaurus Run and Swag Jump.
 Any points you earn can be used to redeem Amazon gift cards or cash back from PayPal.